Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Cedar + Neem Sprays

 Cedar oil and neem oil are both documented tick repellents.
 Apply before outdoor exposure, especially in long grass.
 Reapply after water.
-Always use diluted — never undiluted essential oils on dogs.
+Always use diluted products made for dogs.
+Never apply undiluted essential oils.

 Apple Cider Vinegar

-Small amounts of raw ACV in water or food can make the skin’s pH slightly less hospitable to parasites.
-One layer in a broader approach.
+Small amounts of raw ACV in water or food may make the skin’s pH slightly less hospitable to parasites.
+This is one layer in a broader approach.
 Use raw, unfiltered only.

 Herbal Tick Collars

-Herbal collars using rose geranium, lavender, and cedar can provide area repellency.
-More useful as supplementary protection in high-exposure areas than as primary prevention.
+Herbal collars using rose geranium, lavender, and cedar may provide area repellency.
+These are better as added support in high-exposure areas than as the entire plan.

 Environmental